ymath-io/ymath.io/content/index.md

 * Lesson pages
 	* These are the actual course material where stuff is taught.

+## Formatting

+All of our content is written in *Markdown*.
+You can familiarize yourself with basic syntax [here](https://www.markdownguide.org/basic-syntax/).

 ## YAML Front Matter
 > What are these three dashes? `---`